Approximate Bayesian Computation sequential Monte Carlo via random forests: ABC Sequential Monte Carlo with random forests

+We have developed an {\sf R} package \texttt{abcsmcrf} based on Algorithms \ref{alg:ABC SMC-RF multi} and \ref{alg:ABC SMC-RF single}.
+It offers several practical advantages when compared to direct applications of \texttt{abcrf} and \texttt{drf}.
+First, constructing iterative random forests of size $B$ from reference tables of sizes $N_1,\dots,N_T$ requires $\mathcal{O}\left(B\cdot\sum_{t=1}^T(N_t\cdot\log N_t)\right)$ splits, assuming balanced trees.
+This requires less computational resources than growing a random forest based on a reference table of size $N=\sum_{i=1}^TN_i$, which contains $\mathcal{O}\left(B\cdot N \cdot \log N)\right)$ splits.
 Therefore, with the same total number of model simulations, ABC-SMC-(D)RF requires less memory and computational runtime.
-Second, similar to the behavior of ABC-SMC compared to ABC-REJ, ABC-SMC-(D)RF is likely to converge to the posterior distribution faster than ABC-RF or ABC-DRF, because the parameter distributions are constantly updated to focus on regions in the parameter space $\Theta$ that best explain $s^{obs}$.
-We will test this hypothesis with some examples in the next section.
+Second, similar to the behavior of ABC-SMC compared to ABC-REJ, ABC-SMC-(D)RF is likely to converge to the posterior distribution faster than ABC-RF or ABC-DRF, because the parameter distributions are constantly updated to focus on regions in the parameter space $\Theta$ that best explain $s^{\rm obs}$.
+We will test this with some examples in the next section.
 Finally, unlike ABC-RF and ABC-DRF which require the full reference table before forest construction and parameter prediction, the approximated posterior distribution from each iteration of ABC-SMC-(D)RF can be compared against the previous iteration to assess whether it has converged, potentially further lowering computational expense.